KiavashBahreini7/rag-tutor/README.md

 **Chicago:**

 Bahreini, Kiavash.
 2026. *RAG Tutor: A Personalized AI Learning Assistant.* Version 1.0.
 Software.
-Knight Foundation School of Computing and Information Sciences, Florida International University. https://github.com/KiavashBahreini7/rag-tutor
+Knight Foundation School of Computing and Information Sciences, Florida International University. https://doi.org/10.5281/zenodo.19447087

 ---

 ## Disclaimer

 This software is provided "as is", without warranty of any kind.
-This tool relies on third-party AI services (Google Gemini API) which are subject to their own terms of service and availability.
+This tool relies on third-party AI services (Google Gemini API), which are subject to their own terms of service and availability.
 The author makes no guarantees regarding the accuracy or reliability of AI-generated responses.
 Users are responsible for verifying all information provided by the tool.

 ---